codsalah/codsalah.github.io/_posts/2025-01-28-welcome-to-my-data-engineering-journey.md

 ## 🎓 My Background

-I'm currently pursuing my **Bachelor's in Computer Engineering** at the University of Kafrelsheikh (2020-2025), where I've built a strong foundation in:
+I'm currently pursuing my **Bachelor's in Computer Engineering** (2020-2025), where I've built a strong foundation in:

 - **Data Structures & Algorithms** - The backbone of efficient data processing
 - **Distributed Systems** - Essential for handling big data at scale